FOSS4GAcademy/GST102FOSS4GLabs/Module 5 Lab/QGIS 2.8/Module 5 Lab.md

 	b.
 Clip layer = 'Intersection' from algorithm 'Intersection'

 	c.
-Intersection<OutputVector> - Final Solution
+Clipped <OutputVector> - Final Solution

 The final model should resemble the figure below.

 ![Final Model](figures/Final_Model.png "Final Model")

 *Note on the Final Clip Algorithm*: At this time, there is a new bug that may prevent the final clip from working in the model.
 The error will be reported in the Log tab on the final step in red and it will read: *Error executing algorithm 9 [Errno 9] Bad file descriptor See log for more details.* This bug is not present on all installations and all platforms.
-If you don’t get this you can ignore this note.
+If you do not get this you can ignore this note.
 However, if you receive this error, simply end the model with the Intersection, and save out the output of the Intersection to your MyData folder.
 You can then perform the final clip manually.

 7. Save the Model and Close it.
 8. Congratulations!
 You have created your first geoprocessing model!
 9. From the Toolbox panel, expand Models | GST 102.
-10. Double click on Helipad Site Selection.
+10. Double-click on Helipad Site Selection.
 Fill out all the parameters as shown in the figure below.
 Click Run when ready.

 ![Helipad Site Selection Model Inputs](figures/Helipad_Site_Selection_Model_Inputs.png "Helipad Site Selection Model Inputs")